raiden-network/spec/terminology.rst

    Refund Transfer message
        A message for a :term:`Transfer` seeking a rerouting.
 When a receiver of a :term:`Locked Transfer` message gives up reaching the target, they return a Refund Transfer message.
 The Refund Transfer message locks an amount of tokens in the direction opposite from the previous :term:`Locked Transfer` allowing the previous hop to retry with a different path.

+   Delivered
+   Delivered Message
+       A "message received" acknowledgement on the transport layer.
+It contains a reference to the identifier of the message that was successfully delivered.
+This allows the to stop retrying delivery.

+   Processed
+   Processed Message
+       A "Processed" message is returned to the sender for all messages that contain a balance proof, after the receiver state was updated.
+The purpose is to allow the sender node to synchronize the partner state.

    Monitoring Service
    MS
        The service that monitors channel state on behalf of the user and takes an action if the channel is being closed with a balance proof that would violate the agreed on balances.
 Responsibilities